 Mozambique Country Report

 Mozambique's government has outlined four priority areas for investment as part of its long-term development strategy: agriculture; energy; mineral resources, especially liquefied natural gas (LNG); and tourism.
-The government is keen to develop the energy sector for domestic needs and for export to other countries in the Southern African Power Pool.
 Regulations covering employees in the mining, LNG, and oil production sectors are likely to be relaxed to encourage FDI in a low oil-price environment.
 Undefined employment quotas for local Mozambicans increase the risk of requirements to hire additional local employees.
 Cyclone Idai has inflicted significant damage to the port city of Beira and this is likely to take more than 12 months to restore to full capacity.